nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

 This section explains the calculation of Nervos DAO interest and relevant fields in the CKB block header.

-CKB’s block header has a special field named `dao` containing auxiliary information for Nervos DAO’s use.
+CKB's block header has a special field named `dao` containing auxiliary information for Nervos DAO's use.
 Specifically, the following data are packed in a 32-byte `dao` field in the following order:

 - `C_i` : the total issuance up to and including block `i`.
 - `AR_i`: the current `accumulated rate` at block `i`. `AR_j / AR_i` reflects the CKByte amount if one deposit 1 CKB to Nervos DAO at block `i`, and withdraw at block `j`.